 On the Edit Logging Fields window, click Add Field and then enter the details as shown in the image below in the Add Logging Field window.

 - Click OK, and then scroll down and verify that the new Logging Field is listed.

 - On the Log Definition window, enter the Base file name and click Select Fields.

 - On the Select Logging Fields window, select the Client IP Header logging field created in Step 6 and click OK.

 - Click Apply and then click Return to Advanced Logging under Actions.

 - Now, the Client IP Header log definition will be listed on the Advanced Logging window.
 Select Client IP Header, right-click and then select View Log Files.

 - The advanced logs should be available in the default location or the location you specified.

-- If you want to log additional fields, add the required logging fields as mentioned in step 8 and then repeat the steps from 9 to 13.
+- To log additional fields, add the required logging fields as mentioned in Step 8 and then repeat Steps 9 to 13.

-To log the actual client IP address in IIS 8.5, follow the steps listed in Microsoft’s Enhanced Logging for IIS 8.5 article.
+To log the actual client IP address in IIS 8.5, follow the steps listed in Microsoft article Enhanced Logging for IIS 8.5.